What's the difference between the CCOC and a choir?

 Absolutely!
 We know that some boys are shy to share their love of singing.
 At the CCOC, we have a large number of boys in our choirs who love to sing and be part of the opera experience.
-They'll make your son feel at ease.
 We teach the same voice lessons for boys and girls, and we love the energy and tone that comes from having mixed voices in the choruses.
 As your son gets older, we'll take care of his voice through the transition, and help him build a strong, healthy singing voice.

 What age can my child start?

-We have 6 choirs for children and youth grades from JK - 12.
+We have 6 choirs for children and youth grades from JK and up.
 Our choirs include: